tssundarraj/Flask-and-Mysql-2-teir-appliation-in-docker-/README.md

 Now Try to run again the container with the volume :

- `docker run -d --network mynetwork -v mysql-data/var/lib/mysql  -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=devops mysql`
+ `docker run -d --network mynetwork -v mysql-data:/var/lib/mysql  -e MYSQL_ROOT_PASSWORD=root -e MYSQL_DATABASE=devops mysql`

 Now you can see the data is persist and if the container is removed as well , still the data is there.

+## Create a Log file for Docker containers :

+Create using `nohup`:

+`nohup docker attach 7e5de7022726(Container-id) &`

+`cat nohup.out`

 ## Notes